-On November 16, 2019, the bicycle and pedestrian path across the Richmond-San Rafael Bridge will open, enabling cyclists and pedestrians to take in breathtaking views of San Francisco Bay while traveling between Marin and Contra Costa counties.
+The bicycle and pedestrian path across the Richmond-San Rafael Bridge opened on November 16, 2019, enabling cyclists and pedestrians to take in breathtaking views of San Francisco Bay while traveling between Marin and Contra Costa counties.

 With the opening of the new path, the Richmond-San Rafael Bridge is now part of the San Francisco Bay Trail.
 The roughly six-mile bicycle and pedestrian path for the first time connects the Bay Trail between Contra Costa and Marin counties, adding another link to the future 500-mile bicycle and hiking network benefits for residents in both counties.